 openUTM employs a uniform and neutral interface to control the interaction with database systems.
 In this way openUTM is independent of any implementation-specific features of the various database systems.

-Under Unix systems and under Windows systems, this is the XA interface standardized by X/Open, in BS2000 systems the XA interface is offered and the functionally equivalent IUTMDB interface.
+On Unix, Linux and Windows systems, this is the XA interface standardized by X/Open, on BS2000 systems the XA interface is offered and the functionally equivalent IUTMDB interface.

 Supported database systems